Philosophy of General Education

 Courses in this category should engage students in the discovery and appreciation of the methods, value systems, processes, and products of the fine arts, including music, art, photography, speech, and theatre.
 These courses should develop students’ understanding of-as well as their ability to respond to-the aesthetic significance of the formal order called “beauty” and a freer order characterized by the expression of “feeling.”
 Courses that fulfill this requirement should enable students to examine and respond to the world as it has been represented over time and across cultures in visual, aural, tactile, and dramatic forms; to express their ideas and attitudes in an artistic medium; and to appreciate the contributions that the fine arts have made in establishing and preserving our cultural and historical traditions.

-Courses in this category encourage students to be competent at communicating in a foreign language, at least at the beginning level.
+Courses in this category encourage students to be competent at communicating in a world language, at least at the beginning level.
 These courses should require that students comprehend and converse in another language as well as gain insight into the daily life and culture of the peoples whose language they are studying.
 Included in this category may be alternative forms of human communication- such as sign language-which provide students with a broad understanding of the process of acquiring language.

 Lifelong Health and Personal Development